 With easy access to social media and cell phones, nearly everyone can become a victim of cyberbullying or, vice versa, participate in cyberbullying.
 Unfortunately, those who engage in cyberbullying often do not think about the tremendously negative effects that harassment, stalking, and other forms of cyberbullying can have on the victim of cyberbullying.

-Our Pittsburgh cyberbullying attorney at SMA Law Group explains that cyberbullying is defined as bullying undertaken through the use of electronic devices, including cell phones, computers, text messaging, emails, social media, and websites.
+Our Pittsburgh cyberbullying attorney at SMT Legal explains that cyberbullying is defined as bullying undertaken through the use of electronic devices, including cell phones, computers, text messaging, emails, social media, and websites.

 FREE CASE EVALUATION

 We don’t get paid unless you get paid.